 - Everything's Better with Spinning: Captain Sharingle ate the Wheel-Wheel Fruit, enabling him to turn various parts of his body into rapidly-spinning wheels for an exceedingly painful-looking attack (unless you happen to be a cyborg, of course).

 - Giant Mook: Oimo and Kashi curb-stomp the Franky Family's low members with ease, but as soon as the stronger members and Galley-La appear they're defeated.

 - Hanging Judge: Baskerville, mainly his left (who wants the verdict to be punished with an incredible torture) and central head (who always gives death penalty).

 - HeelFace Turn: Oimo and Kashi when Usopp tells them about their captain's whereabouts.

 - Horse of a Different Color: The Watchdog Unit members rides, well, dogs.

-- Kangaroo Court: The jurymen are all condemned criminals sentenced to death, so their only desire is to bring as much people as possible with them in hell.
+- Kangaroo Court: The jurymen are all condemned criminals sentenced to death, so their only desire is to take as many people as possible with them to hell.

 - Knight of Cerebus: The Eleven Just Jurymen are this when they start to show up.
 Not to the main characters, of course.